mixxxdj/manual/source/chapters/preferences.rst

 * **Master Output Mode**: In Mono mode, the left and right channel are combined into a mono signal which is passed to both channels of your master sound card.
-  This is useful for setups where you can only hear the right or the left speaker.
+  This is useful for setups where the audience cannot hear your mix in stereo because of speaker placement or playing in a space with lots of reverberation.

 * **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time